Jamf-Concepts/Setup-Manager/README.md

 - When you install **_Jamf Connect_** during the Prestage together with Setup Manager, you may see Setup Assistant for some time before Setup Manager launches or Setup Manager may not launch at all.
 Remove Jamf Connect from the Prestage and install it with Setup Manager policy or installomator action.
 - Policies that are triggered by `enrollmentComplete` may disrupt Setup Manager running from Prestage/Automated Device Enrollment.
 Disable or unscope policies triggered by `enrollmentComplete` on devices using Setup Manager.
 - In some deployments, Setup Manager attempts to start while Jamf Pro is still installing.
 Try adding a 30-60 second `wait` action as the first action.
-- With Jamf School, there will a few seconds after the remote management dialog where Setup Assistant shows before Setup Manager launches.
+- With Jamf School, there will be a few seconds after the remote management dialog where Setup Assistant shows before Setup Manager launches.
 With the Jamf School enrollment architecture, this is unavoidable.

 ---